starters-dev/postgres-and-redis/README.md

 # Deploying PostgreSQL and Redis behind Traefik in the Cloud

+---

+⚠️ This repo is not maintained anymore.
+Please, use [https-backend](https://github.com/starters-dev/https-backend) instead.

+---

 This starter is useful for development purposes and faster environment setup.

 It deploys PostgreSQL and Redis containers on a server and the containers are exposed to public.
 So you can share it among the teammates.